 Public schools use a variety of practices and procedures intended to promote the safety of students and staff.
-This indicator provides information on what types of safety and security measures schools use and how frequently they use them.
-In the School Survey on Crime and Safety, public school officials were asked about their school's use of such measures and procedures.
+In the School Survey on Crime and Safety, public school principals were asked about their school's use of safety and security measures and procedures.
 Certain practices, such as locked or monitored doors or gates, are intended to limit or control access to school campuses, while others, such as metal detectors, security cameras, and drug sweeps, are intended to monitor or restrict students' and visitors' behavior on campus.